Tiffany Tang: 2009–2014: Rising popularity

 In 2009, Tang rose to fame after starring in fantasy action drama Chinese Paladin 3, adapted from the video game of the same title.
 Tang's portrayal of Zi Xuan and her chemistry with Wallace Huo drew positive reviews from the audience.
 The same year, she played the role of Chu Chu in the wuxia fantasy film The Storm Warriors.

-In 2010, Tang co-starred alongside Jay Chou in the Taiwanese science fiction television series Pandamen and sung the theme song of the drama "Love Attraction", composed specially for her character.
+In 2010, Tang co-starred alongside Jay Chou in the Taiwanese science fiction television series Pandamen and sang the theme song of the drama, "Love Attraction", composed especially for her character.